ricber/digital-agriculture-datasets/README.md

 ## Collectors of datasets
 - **Dataset Ninja**: https://datasetninja.com/category/agriculture
+- **Weed-AI: A repository of Weed Images in Crops**: https://weed-ai.sydney.edu.au/
 - **Quantitative Plant**: Website that collects datasets for image classification, semantic segmentation and phenotyping - https://www.quantitative-plant.org/dataset
 - **A survey of public datasets for computer vision tasks in precision agriculture**: Collection of datasets for detection and segmentation of weeds and fruits and phenotyping tasks (e.g., damage and disease detection, biomas prediction, yield estimation) - https://doi.org/10.1016/j.compag.2020.105760
 - **Weed database development: An updated survey of public weed datasets and cross-season weed detection adaptation**: A survey of 36 publicly available image datasets for weed recognition (classification, detection, and segmentation) + a new two-season dataset of eight weed classes curated for cross-season modeling - https://doi.org/10.1016/j.ecoinf.2024.102546